 Heavy: Ha ha!
 Germany!
 Russia!
 Is big joke!
 Big American joke!
 On Soldier!

 Heavy: Ohh, America.
 It is the place I am from.
 All the time.

 Having been made in the UK, all the cars in TimeSplitters: Future Perfect have their steering wheels on the right side.
 However, one of the missions takes place in Russia, where cars should have their steering wheels on the left side.

 Almost all the games developed by DICE take place in America, even though the company is Swedish.
 Justified in Battlefield: Bad Company, as it is an Affectionate Parody of American action movies.
 However Mirror's Edge takes place in an unnamed city, in an unnamed country, at a nonspecified point in the future.

-Despite the Sega Mega Drive being named 'Mega Drive' pretty much everywhere except North America, the majority of games sites, American or not, as well as this very site, use 'Sega Genesis' as the default name.
+Despite the Sega Mega Drive being named 'Mega Drive' everywhere except North America, the majority of games sites, American or not, as well as this very site, use 'Sega Genesis' as the default name.
 Mega Drive games will be described as being for the Genesis even if they were never released in North America, only in Japan and/or Europe (e.g. Zero Wing).
 However, Mega Drive cartridges could be played on the North American Genesis as imports assuming they weren't region locked (many earlier ones weren't).

 It also makes it difficult to search for info from a game if it is called something simple (and popular in the English language) like Bully in America, and (the arguably more distinguishable) Canis Canem Edit in other countries...